Dr. Glen E. Newton, Roseville Big Band

 Bob Lancette recognized that although instrumental music is an important part of the big band tradition, songs that have well-known lyrics connect with the audience better if there is a vocalist.
 On Independence Day 1984, Kathy Olsen, the sister of the Roseville Community Band’s principal clarinetist Bob Olsen, became the band’s first vocalist, singing “South of the Border” (“ai-yi-yi-yi”) with the Roseville Big Band.
 The band’s first male vocalist was Glen Newton, who stepped forward from the trumpet section to sing “Minnie the Moocher” at several Commemorative Air Force dances.
 The vocal soloist tradition gained momentum in 1990, when Mary Lou (Christianson) Peterman became the band’s first long-term vocalist.
 It started when the band was playing for the spring hangar dance and one of the colonels in the Confederate Air Force approached director Glen Newton to inquire, “My niece has sung professionally in Hawaii; could she sing something with the band?”
 Mary Lou sang “When the Saints Go Marching In” with us and became a regular performer on our concerts.

-Concerts and dances entertain thousands of people in the live audience, as we always do on July 4th in Central Park and as we have often done at the hangar dances.
-These musical events can entertain even more people when they are televised.
+Concerts and dances entertain thousands of people in the live audience, as we always do on July 4th in Central Park as part of Roseville's "Party in the Park" and as we have often done at the hangar dances.
+These musical events can entertain even more people when they are televised or available through social media.

-Since 1984, community television volunteers in Roseville have videotaped Roseville Big Band concerts for replay on the public access channels of cable television.
-Today, these concerts are carried on channel 15 in ten cities in the northern suburbs of St. Paul:
+Beginning in 1984, community television volunteers in Roseville videotaped Roseville Big Band concerts for replay on the public access channels of cable television.
+Until the change of management and the transition of CTV15 to NineNorth, these concerts were carried on channel 15 in ten cities in the northern suburbs of St. Paul.

-Furthermore, because of the “Universal Cable” agreement between the North Suburban Cable Commission and the cable provider, even households that do not subscribe to commercial cable stations can receive these broadcasts free.
-All Roseville Big Band concerts in Central Park are videotaped for multiple later replays on cable television.
-In addition, with the installation of a live television feed from Central Park in 1992, live broadcasts from Central Park have let shut-in audiences see the Roseville Big Band concerts as they are happening.
+Because of the “Universal Cable” agreement between the North Suburban Cable Commission and the cable provider, even households that do not subscribe to commercial cable stations can receive these broadcasts free.
+For 30 years, Roseville Big Band concerts in Central Park were videotaped for multiple later replays on cable television.
+In addition, with the installation of a live television feed from Central Park in 1992, live broadcasts from Central Park have let shut-in audiences see the Roseville Big Band concerts as they were happening.
 Starting in 2015, some Roseville Big Band concerts have been streamed live on the Internet from the CTV15 broadcast facilities.

-Volunteer community access producer John Rusterholz has been producing videos of Roseville Big Band performances since 1992 and works closely with band director Glen Newton to coordinate the song identification, camera shots, and soloist identification with the music.
+Volunteer community access producer John Rusterholz produced videos of Roseville Big Band performances beginning in 1992 and worked closely with band director Glen Newton to coordinate the song identification, camera shots, and soloist identification with the music.
 Other live television broadcasts of Roseville Big Band performances have included dances at Roseville Area High School and concerts at Concordia Academy.
-Community television crew have also videorecorded and broadcast the band’s performances at various other locations for broadcast in the Twin Cities:
+Community television crews have also videorecorded and broadcast the band’s performances at various other locations for broadcast in the Twin Cities:

 St. Michael’s Lutheran Church in Roseville | Edina’s Edinborough Park |